bourgils/forward/README.md

 ---

-## 🗺️🚧 Roadmap
+## 🗺️ Roadmap

+The roadmap is currently open for suggestions!
+Here are some planned improvements:

 ### 🧠 Planned Features

+- 🔍 Add ESLint plugin for consistent code style
+- 🔒 Add pre-commit hooks for code validation
+- _More coming soon..._

+Feel free to:

+- Open an issue with your feature request
+- Join the discussion about the future of Forward
+- Share your use cases and needs

+Previous roadmap items completed in v0.5.0:

-- 🧹 Code cleanup & architecture: refactor into classes/services for better structure — _coming soon_
+- 🧹 Code cleanup & architecture: refactor into classes/services for better structure
-- ⚡️ Remote execution UX: support `fwd dist [github_repo]` to fetch & run a repo temporarily — _coming soon_
+- 🌐 Remote execution UX: support for running remote repositories